 Essentials of proposal development and funding acquisition.
 Exploration of specific steps involved in the grant writing process via lecture, class discussion, small group work, and individual instructor consults.
 By the conclusion of the course, students will have successfully created an actual grant application that is ready for submission to a potential funding source.

 Design, implement, and evaluate experiences for the professional development of educators in the area of literacy.
 Explore research from various fields that influence the effectiveness of professional development in the area of literacy.
-Special Permit required.
-Prerequisite: 15 credits in reading education courses.
+Prerequisites: 15 units in reading education courses.

 REED 751 LANGUAGE, LITERACY AND CULTURE (3)